apache/shardingsphere/docs/document/content/features/sharding/concept.en.md

 ### Broadcast data frame

-Refers to tables that exist in all sharded data sources.
+Refers to tables that exist in all data sources.
 The table structure and its data are identical in each database.
 Suitable for scenarios where the data volume is small and queries are required to be associated with tables of massive data, e.g., dictionary tables.

 ### Single Table